xiangjuner/EE-note/README.md

 Documentation can be found in the doc directory.

-  - `atlas-paper.pdf`:		Guide to the content and style of ATLAS papers
   - `atlas-latex.pdf`:		Guide to the use of the ATLAS document templates and styles
   - `atlas-bibtex.pdf`:		Guide to references and BibTeX in ATLAS
   - `atlas-physics.pdf`:	Symbols defined in atlasphysics.sty